 These patterns can take the form of plots (bar graphs, scatter plots, lines and curves drawn through clouds of data points, network diagrams), maps on many different scales (especially maps that superimpose different geo-located datasets), information visualizations (typically combining data graphics, text and typographic design elements), as well as tables and textual-graphic forms (word clouds), with varying degrees of animation and with many different forms of scale.
-These descriptive visualizations might prompt some causal interpretation in their viewers but they are not premised on any such abstraction.
-While models of various kinds may have been involved in producing them (for instance, many smoothing algorithms used to draw lines through points effectively fit a series of local linear models – splines – in building a smooth curve), the models themselves are not interpreted as such by act in the world more like things than thoughts.
-A related point is that techniques of description that rely on pattern matching and pattern recognition have implicitly become mundane parts of contemporary culture in many different ways (for instance, in the face recognition logic now built into many digital cameras, or the much-discussed recommendation systems typical of online commerce).
-And they are in any case widely distributed through various social fields where visual displays, metrics, dashboards, graphs, and visualizations form part and parcel of social life, whether in the 'dashboard' that users of the microblogging site Tumblr see, the graphic displays that users of supply chain and inventory management systems or financial traders gaze at (Knorr Cetina and Bruegger, 2004), or in the many news-related and particular sport-oriented visualizations produced by data journalists for news sites such as The Guardian datablog (Guardian News, 2009) or the New York Times' highly visible news visualizations (New York Times, 2012).
+Practices of data visualisation are routinized through the proliferation of certain visual forms (the network diagram, heat maps, bubble plots and chloropleth maps are widely found) in different places.
+They have field-specific attributes.
+Although network visualisations, tag clouds, stream graphs and the like have abounded in data visualisation on the web, especially with the growth of graphics libraries and packages such as Hadley Wickhams ggplot2 (Wickham, 2009), Mike Bostock's d3.js, or widely-used scientific plotting packages such as matplotlib (software projects all currently hosted on Github),, we have little sense yet of the visual culture of these devices and their visual forms.While devices of various kinds may have been involved in producing them (for instance, many smoothing algorithms used to draw lines through points effectively fit a series of local linear models – splines – in building a smooth curve), the models themselves are not interpreted as such but act in the world more like things than thoughts.
+If pattern matching and pattern recognition are becoming mundane parts of contemporary culture in many different ways, it is partly because these forms of judgment or perception are endemic in the field of devices.
+(For instance, in the face recognition logic now built into many digital cameras, or the much-discussed recommendation systems typical of online commerce).
+They are in any case widely distributed through various social fields where visual devices associated with displays, gauges, metrics, dashboards, graphs, and visualizations form part and parcel of social life, whether in the the graphic displays that users of supply chain and inventory management systems or financial traders gaze at (Knorr Cetina and Bruegger, 2004), or in the many news-related visualizations produced by data journalists for news sites such as The Guardian datablog (Guardian News, 2009) or the New York Times' (New York Times, 2012).

 Some commentators suggest that the production and use of such visualizations is a key concern for contemporary sociology: 'the discipline … will have to take visualization methodologies far more seriously than we have hitherto' writes Roger Burrows (Burrows, 2012: 585) because of the ways that they are being used and could be used to understand 'particular patterns of association that exist between persons, objects, symbols, technologies and so on' (585).